ll3N1GmAll/ATAT/README.txt

 All targets and/or ports must be added into their respective TXT files in /root/ as referenced above and detailed below.
 Adding your targets/ports to the TXT files in ~/ATAT will not work under this setup *You can (and should) have the ATAT folder in /root only if you wish; and you can run it from there disregarding all of these instructions.*

+**ParrotOS Users (and any distros using the firejail sandbox):**
+You must navigate to /root/ATAT/ in a $ (non-root) terminal prompt.
+Then launch ATAT with "sudo ./ATAT.sh".
+Otherwise, firejail will break functionality.
+Launching in this manner resolves all firejail issues that I know of.

 usage:
 chmod +x ~/ATAT/ATAT.sh